Skip to Content

 Gophers create damage both above and below the soil surface.
 Common signs include:

 Gophers push soil to the surface as they create tunnels.
-Their mounds are typically crescent shaped and fan outward from a plugged entrance hole.
+Their mounds are often crescent-shaped and fan outward from a plugged entrance hole.
+Fresh, damp soil usually indicates recent activity.

 Plant and Root Damage